 Going on vacation can be a nice escape from reality.
 Visiting somewhere new and exciting with your loved ones is also a great opportunity to create lasting memories.
 However, all of the costs associated with taking a vacation can really add up.
-Because things can get a little pricey, here are some tips to help you get the best deals, no matter what your destination is:
+Because things can get a little pricey, here are 5 money saving tips for planning your next vacation.

 Whether it be your airline or hotel, make sure you know the cancellation policies.
 If someone were to get sick or some other reason arise that your family cannot go on vacation, you certainly don’t want to be stuck paying for it.
 Many times, hotels allow guests to cancel within 24-48hours without any penalty.
 For airline tickets, it is well worth the small fee per ticket to be able to get a refund.
 It can literally save you thousands of dollars if your entire family is planning on flying.

 Vacationing during almost any holiday, whether it’s Labor Day or Christmas, can cost you extra.
 More people are off work during these times and kids are off school, so more people are travelling, which means paying a premium.